Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 05/04/2014 (Build 264):
+	- Added server-confirmed hitsounds.
+	- Added last life accuracy to the death stats.
+	- Added extra checks to Mod Updater.
+	- Updated NSL lights.
+Smalls changes for veil, summit.
+Revamp for descent.
+	- Better method for hiding backgrounds in the alien GUI.
+	- Renamed Map tab to Misc.
+The new Hitsounds option is there.

 - 01/04/2014 (Build 264):
 	- Made the rifle color for commanders teal instead of blue to make it easier on the eyes.
 	- Fixed bug where Egg count icon would overlap with the new Stats UI.